sip-23/SIPMAN25499_FTO2505_GroupB_SipMandindi_JSL03/README.md

 # JSL03 Project Brief: Console-Based Task Manager

-## Important Prerequisite

-1. Before starting this challenge, make sure you have reviewed and corrected your JSL02 project using the provided solution.
-Your prompts for entering task details should be fully functional and include proper validation checks to ensure accurate user input.
-2. **Check the project user stories in your student dashboard**, make sure you understand what is required for each feature.

 ## Overview

 This project involves creating a **simple task management system** where users can add **up to three new tasks** to an existing task array.
 Tasks are **stored as objects in an array**, each with a **unique incremental ID**.
 Users will enter task details via prompts, and the system will allow filtering to view only completed tasks.
 The project focuses on **array manipulation, user interaction via prompts and alerts, and console logging for task management**.